 This time of year is a special time for some of us.
 However, for others it can be a time of stress, sadness or loneliness.
-Given the year that we have had, it is likely that a lot of us are already tired and stressed, which makes us more likely to react in a stressful way.

 It might be a good time to consider reducing the pressure that surrounds the season.
 What changes can you make for yourself, your family and friends?